 At this point, your cost of health care expenses that you will personally pay out-of-pocket are zero, and since HSAs roll over from one year to the next, each subsequent year that you don’t have a major medical issue should also lead to zero health care expenses out of your pocket.
 On top of that, any additional contributions will continue to add up, extending your protection beyond one year.

 Here’s how to figure out what you need to do to hit this health care “nirvana”…

 1. Find out what your Employer Contributes to your HSA

 I’ve seen employers contribute up to the annual deductible amount.
-The annual deductible amount varies per the plan your employer offers, but the minimum allowed by the IRS is $1,200 per individual and $2,400 per family in both 2011 and 2012.
+The annual deductible amount varies per the plan your employer offers, but the minimum annual deductible is at least $1,400 for individual coverage or $2,800 for family coverage (in 2021).

 The annual deductible is the annual amount you are responsible for before your insurance kicks in.
 Once you hit this point, your expenses for a given year are limited since the HDHP will kick in and cover a large percentage (usually 90%-100%) of additional costs.

 When your HSA balance exceeds your annual deductible, your risks of significant out-of-pocket expenses are pretty limited, but they can still occur.
 This is a great milestone to hit, but we want to take it one step further, which leads me to the second component…